raptor-ml/raptor/CONTRIBUTING.md

 See the [action files](.github/workflows) to check its tests, and the scripts used on it.

+## Changing the protobuf files
+Changes to the protobufs are automatically being pushed to [BSR](https://docs.buf.build/bsr/overview) when merged to master.

+That being said, when working locally, you can use the following gists:
+1. rename `dev.go.work` to `go.work`
+2. run `make buf-build` to generate the protobuf files

+This will make your environment use the local protobuf files instead of the ones from BSR.

 ## Profiling

 If you find yourself in a need to profile the app, it's possible by adding the following lines to the `main.go`: